mgurdal/go-tutorial/docs/data-structures.md

 new_film // {Ran Akira Kurosawa 8.2 1985}
 ```

-If some fields are left blank while creating Struct; these fields are defined by the null values of that data type.
+If some of the fields are left blank while creating Struct; these fields are defined by the null values of that data type.

 ```go